 At the end of 2018, with the exit of Better Half next door to Wagaya on the Westside, MGK Hospitality decided to take over the space and offer a new, unique and challenging concept that Atlanta has never seen before - Robata Yaki (the art of charcoal grilling) & Sake Pairing.
 We finally opened the third location in the summer of 2019 and named it Chirori after a sake drink-ware.
 It has always been our Founder and CEO Takashi Otsuka’s strong passion to spread Japanese culture and to introduce the exhilarating world of sake to our amazing and diverse city of Atlanta.

-At the same time we were conceptualizing Chirori a new project was taking shape across the highway in Midtown on 10th St. Recent steady economic growth and redevelopment in the area provided the confidence and certainty that regardless of the proximity to our existing restaurants within the group, there is going to be an increasing demand for Japanese food.
-Understanding the hectic city life, the concept of Nagomiya meaning ‘House of Tranquility’ came to exist in the hopes that everyone living the fast-paced lifestyle can stop and take a moment to enjoy a tranquil, calming and casual dining atmosphere.
-This newest project is anticipated to be complete and open in the summer of 2020.
+At the same time we were conceptualizing Chirori, a new project was taking shape across the highway in Midtown on 10th St. Recent steady economic growth and redevelopment in the area provided the confidence and certainty that regardless of the proximity to our existing restaurants within the group, there is going to be an increasing demand for Japanese food.
+Understanding the hectic city life, the concept of Nagomiya meaning ‘House of Tranquility’ came to exist in the hopes that everyone living the fast-paced lifestyle can stop and take a moment to enjoy a tranquil, calm and casual dining atmosphere.
+This newest project is now complete and ready to host your next event or party!